 People have been living in what is now PWC for over 10,000 years.
-By the time of European contact in the 1600s, the Native American group living here was the Dogue Tribe, part of the Powhatan Confederacy.
+By the time of European contact in the 1600s, several Native American groups lived here, including the Dogue Tribe, part of the Powhatan Confederacy.
 When PWC was established in 1731, very few Native Americans were left.
 The original 1731 boundaries encompassed most of Northern Virginia, with the current boundaries being formed in 1759.
 Soon PWC became a prosperous destination for free settlers from England, Ireland, Wales, Scotland, and Germany, and unfree, enslaved settlers from Africa and the Caribbean.
 By the 1800s the main port of Dumfries began to silt, ushering in a century of continual migration from the County.

 For most of its history PWC remained a farming community.
 Prior to the Civil War over a third of residents were enslaved.
-In 1861, the majority of residents supported secession although large areas of Unionists remained, the largest being at Occoquan.
+In 1861, most residents supported secession although large areas of Unionists remained, the largest being at Occoquan.
 The Civil War brought destruction to the area, with battles and passing troops ravaging the landscape.
 Multiple battles were fought here, including First and Second Manassas, Bristoe Station, Dumfries, Buckland, and Thoroughfare Gap.